Rishabh42/NoteVault/Report/architecture.md

 5. **Straightforward functionality:** This involved various design decisions to keep the app as simple as possible.
 We did not want to overburden the user with numerous complex functionalities in a note taking app.

-6. **Web3 compatible and open source:** We had to decide if we should keep the app compatible with the emerging web3 paradigm.
-We found that using metamask can serve the dual purpose of ensuring that the app can have a single click login and is also friendly to web3 use cases.
-Lastly, we want to keep the app open source but it is contingent on obtaining permission from the course management.
+6. **Web3 compatible and open source:**[^WTC] We had to decide if we should keep the app compatible with the emerging web3 paradigm.
+We found that using metamask can serve the dual purpose of ensuring that the app can have a single click login and also extends the functionalities to Web3/Blockchain use cases.
+Lastly, we want to keep the app's code open source under a license but it is contingent on obtaining permission from the course management.
+[^WTC]: Solutions, W. (no date) Why is migrating web2 application to web3 good for your business?
+Available at: https://bestweb3development.com/product/migrate-web2-application-to-web3.

-7. **Respect for user’s privacy:** This involves taking decisions which will ensure that the app, unlike its competitors, is not intrusive by its nature.
+7. **Respect for user’s privacy:**[^PRV] This involves taking decisions which will ensure that the app, unlike its competitors, is not intrusive by its nature.
 We wanted to keep it user-centric while making sure that privacy was not relegated to an afterthought.
         _No trackers:_ Our app does not track user activities on the web page.

+[^PRV]:Web applications security and privacy | request PDF - researchgate.
+Available at: https://www.researchgate.net/publication/332463677_Web_applications_Security_and_Privacy.
 ## **Architectural Models:**